Join CAST’s dynamic research and development team and help build and shape CAST's innovation research agenda!

 - Ph.D. or Ed.D. or equivalent in education, psychology, neuroscience technology or related field

-- Deep understanding of the way people learn and best practices in education with expertise in the learning sciences a plus—and especially in work that bridges theory, research and practical application.
+- Deep understanding of the way people learn and best practices in education with expertise in the learning sciences a plus—and especially in work that bridges theory, evidence-based practices, and practical application.

 - Knowledge of current education policy and practice environments.